andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_handler_func.md

 ## stop_agent

-Clears the cache and stops using the specified agent.
+Clears the cache and stops using the specified agent

 ### Endpoint